 JSON documents required a NoSQL database in the past – a document database to be specific.
 However, NoSQL databases sacrificed transactions, data integrity and reliability (and a powerful query language) in order to deliver greater simplicity and flexibility.

 That was then.
 This is now.
 You can use a relational database for JSON documents, and you no longer have to choose between relational and JSON.
 You can create hybrid data models comprised of structured and semi-structured data, and enjoy the benefits of JSON without sacrificing the advantages of a relational database (e.g., transactions and SQL).

-MariaDB TX introduced SQL functions for creating and querying JSON documents.
-You can not only extend relational data with JSON documents, you can create JSON documents from rows or create rows from JSON documents.
+MariaDB Platform includes SQL functions for creating and querying JSON documents.
+You can not only extend relational data with JSON documents; you can create JSON documents from rows or create rows from JSON documents.
 It’s up to you.